WebHare/platform/whtree/modules/publisher/doc/topics/siteprofiles/seo-settings.md

 You may want to consider disabling the seotab property on dynamic pages, especially if they will take care of these properties themselves or expand to multiple pages for which a single canonical URL won't make sense.
-You can also use the `<baseproperties` noindex/nofollow/noarchive settings to enforce these settings on certain files (eg 'noindex' on search pages)
+You can also use the `<baseproperties` noindex/nofollow/noarchive settings to enforce these settings on certain files (eg 'noindex' on search pages).
+Alternatively, you can use the `seotabrequireright` attribute to limit the access to the SEO tab.

 ## Migrating away from the consilio robots plugin
 The consilio `<robots xmlns="http://www.webhare.net/xmlns/consilio" />` has been deprecated